Bachelor of Science in Engineering

 UNB Saint John's Diploma in Engineering Foundations – Software Engineering program satisfies the requirements for the first two years of the four-year Bachelor of Science in Engineering - Software Engineering degree at UNB.
 For details of the full four-year program, see Section G of the UNB Undergraduate Calendar.
 In addition to the core 29 ch listed above, Software Engineering students take the following:

-• Required courses for Software Engineering (48 ch(Please note prerequisites may apply)
+Required courses for Software Engineering (49 ch) Prerequisites may apply

 A minimum of 6 ch of required electives (two 3 ch courses) from the Humanities, Social Sciences, or Business.
 Students must choose courses from two of the following areas (for a total of 6 ch):

-a.
-Humanities and Social Sciences (HSS) related to technology and society (examples: COMS 2001).
+1. Humanities and Social Sciences (HSS) related to technology and society (e.g. COMS 2001).

-c.
-Any course from the faculties of Arts (including HSS), Business Administration, or through approval of the program coordinator.
-No more than 3 ch of language courses may be used for credit toward the BScE Degree.
+3. Any course from the faculties of Arts (including HSS), Business Administration, or through approval of the program coordinator.
+No more than 3 ch of language courses may be used for credit toward the BScE degree.

-• A Basic Science Elective course (3 ch) (Please note prerequisites may apply):
+A Basic Science Elective course (3 ch) Prerequisites may apply:

 First Year Program in Geological Engineering or Geodesy and Geomatics Engineering